Shay Given: Style of play

-Regarded as one of the best goalkeepers in the Premier League in his prime, Given was considered to be an agile, athletic, resolute and courageous goalkeeper, with excellent reflexes, anticipation, shot stopping abilities, and a good command of his area, in spite of not being particularly tall, although at times he had been accused in the media of not being particularly effective at dealing with crosses.
+Regarded as one of the best goalkeepers in the Premier League in his prime and one of the best goalkeepers in Irish footballing history, Given was considered to be an agile, athletic, resolute and courageous goalkeeper, with excellent reflexes, anticipation, shot stopping abilities, and a good command of his area, in spite of not being particularly tall, although at times he had been accused in the media of not being particularly effective at dealing with crosses.

 Coaching career

 In June 2018, Given was appointed goalkeeping coach at Derby County under new manager Frank Lampard.
 He retained his position when Phillip Cocu was appointed manager in July 2019.
 In November 2020, Given was part of an interim coaching quartet alongside Wayne Rooney, Liam Rosenior and Justin Walker after Cocu was sacked earlier that month.
 After two matches as an interim quartet, Rooney would go on to take sole charge.
 On 15 January 2021, Rooney was appointed as the club's permanent manager and Given moved to the position of first-team coach.
 Given left his role at Derby at the end of the season because the club's financial problems meant they could not afford to renew it.